Woman of Steel: 2019

 The nominees were Castleford's Kelsey Gentles, Emily Rudge of St Helens and Leeds Rhinos' Courtney Winfield-Hill.
 The award was won by Courtney Winfield-Hill.
+The nominees represented each of the top three teams in the Super League.
+Winfield-Hill had been named player of the match in the final of the Challenge Cup after scoring the winning try.
+The week after being named Woman of Steel, Winfield-Hill captained Leeds to victory in the Super League Grand Final.

 2020

-No award as the Women's Super League season was cancelled.
+No award as the Women's Super League season was cancelled due to the COVID-19 pandemic.

 2021

 Five players were shortlisted for the award: Jodie Cunningham, Emily Rudge (both St Helens), Sinead Peach, Rhiannon Marshall (both York City Knights) and Fran Goldthorp (Leeds Rhinos).
 Jodie Cunningham was named as the winner of the award.
+In June, four of the contenders had featured in the Challenge Cup final in which St Helens had defeated York.
+Rudge captained the England team to victory over Wales in the mid-season international and was one of the try scorers along with Cunningham and Goldthorp, who was making her international debut.
+At the time the shortlist was announced the teams of all five players had qualified for the play-offs semi-finals.

 2022

-Six players were shortlisted for the award: Georgia Roche (Leeds Rhinos), Amy Hardcastle and Jodie Cunningham (both St Helens), Hollie Dodd, Sinead Peach, and Tara-Jane Stanley, (all 3 from York City Knights).
-Tara Jane Stanley was announced as the winner of the award.
+Six players were shortlisted for the award: Georgia Roche (Leeds Rhinos), Amy Hardcastle and Jodie Cunningham (both St Helens), Hollie-Mae Dodd, Sinead Peach, and Tara-Jane Stanley, (all three from York City Knights).
+Tara-Jane Stanley was announced as the winner of the award.
+In May, Cunningham was one of the scorers as St Helens had defeated Leeds to retain the Challenge Cup.
+York won the Nine's tournament and claimed their first League Leaders' Shield.
+They lost to Leeds in the Grand Final.
+All of the players apart from Sinead Peach were selected for the England squad at the 2021 World Cup, though she returned to the national team in 2023.
+At the World Cup Stanley was named in the Women's Team of the Tournament.